 Simple Javascript Progress Bar With Percentage (Free Download)

-Welcome to a tutorial on how to create a simple progress bar using pure Javascript.
-Looking to add some nice “now processing” visuals onto your website?
-Not too keen on adding to the loading bloat with progress bars that require 3rd party frameworks?
-Well, let us walk through how to create a fuss-free laughably easy progress bar in this guide – Read on to find out!
+Welcome to a tutorial on how to create a progress bar with Javascript.
+Looking to add some nice “now processing” visuals to your website?
+We can use the HTML <progress> tag to create a very simple fuss-free progress bar:

 TABLE OF CONTENTS